‘E’ Company, Special Reserve Battalion by Major Bert Saggers – Battle of Bukit Timah 10-12 Feb 1942

 Indian troops approximately 300m to rear.

 Saggers then sought to visit the British HQ and spoke with their 2 i/c to acquaint himself with the tactical situation.
-The British had one platoon in reserve whereas Sagger had none.
+The British had one platoon in reserve whereas Saggers had none.
 He was given AIF Divisional HQ location by 2 i/c.
 Saggers sought to borrow Col Morrison’s car, drove back to his HQ told his Adjutant his plan to visit AIF Divisional HQ and would be gone for about an hour.
 There was a lull in fighting.
 He needed instructions on potential movements.

 In almost darkness, George Taylor and Major Saggers with the English driver found the village of Bukit Timah in total flames, both sides of the road.
 Fortunately the road was wide or they would not have been able to pass through the severe heat.

 The HQ was in a large private house.
 There were about 20-30 officers busy around several tables.
 Saggers reported to reception officer and was immediately surrounded by incredulous officers.
-They knew he had been ‘left out in the blue’ by the withdrawal of 22nd Brigade and did not expect to see Saggers or his command again.
+They knew he had been ‘left out in the blue’ by the withdrawal of Taylor and his 22nd Brigade and did not expect to see Saggers or his command again.

 Bennett seated the hagged looking Saggers in his own chair – they wanted to know all the movements, times , withdrawal times of Indians, patrol reports. etc.in fact every detail about SRB on their map.